 1. Work breakdown structure (WBS)

 Work breakdown structure is a step-by-step representation of the entire work on a given project.
-This document contains everything from the description of the tasks, the milestones, the hierarchy of the tasks and its connection to project deliverables.
+This document contains everything from the description of the tasks, the milestones, the hierarchy of the tasks, and its connection to project deliverables.
 As a foundation document, it is crucial for the EVM’s success.
-As its name suggests, it breaks down the project into units of work, so that they can be assigned, scheduled, authorized, measured during production and cost-accounted.
+As its name suggests, it breaks down the project into units of work, so that they can be assigned, scheduled, authorized, measured during production, and cost-accounted.
 The complexity of every WBS will depend on the scope and complexity of the project itself.

-Before getting into EVM, it is recommended to brush up your skills in estimating work time.
+Before getting into EVM, it is recommended to brush up on your skills in estimating work time.
 Clockify can be a handy tool in achieving this precision.

 2. Planned Value (PV)